moorechow/pyRevit/0pyRevitBlogPost.md

 	- Library Extensions (IronPython modules shared between tools)

-#### UI Extensions:

-The most basic component of an extension is a command bundle.
+The most basic component of a UI extension is a command bundle.
 Each command bundle is a folder that contains a script file (`script.py`) and might also include an icon (`icon.png`) and is named like `Command Name.pushbutton`

 ![pyrevitFolder]({{ site.url }}/pyRevit/images/bundle.png)